Augustinetharakan12/My-Interview-Preps/competitive-programming/arrays/README.md

 1. Given an array of size N consisting of only 0's and 1's ,which is sorted in such a manner that all the 1's are placed first and then they are followed by all the 0's.
 You have to find  the count of all the 0's.
 1. Given a sequence A of size N, find the length of the longest increasing subsequence from a given sequence .
 1. Given an expression string exp.
 Examine whether the pairs and the orders of “{“,”}”,”(“,”)”,”[“,”]” are correct in exp.
+1. Given an array with n distinct elements, convert the given array to a reduced form where all elements are in range from 0 to n-1.
+The order of elements is same, i.e., 0 is placed in place of smallest element, 1 is placed for second smallest element, … n-1 is placed for largest element.